-In the home we use far more water than is necessary.
-In fact we can cut back significantly without even noticing.
-Water conservation will not reduce your quality of lifestyle in any way.
-In fact, once you understand how to reduce water waste, it just could become habit-forming and save you money.
+In the home we use far more water than is necessary, and we can cut back significantly without even noticing.
+Water conservation will not reduce your quality of life in any way.
+In fact, once you learn how to reduce your usage, you can save big on your water bill!

 - Fruits and vegetables should be cleaned in a partially filled sink – not under a running tap.

 - When boiling vegetables use only enough water to cover, steaming is better because it uses less water and retains more essential nutrients.

 - Keep a water container in the refrigerator.
 This avoids running the tap in order to get a cold drink.